HPrivakos/dcl-land-rental/README.md

 Find more example scenes, tutorials and helper libraries in the [Awesome Repository](https://github.com/decentraland-scenes/Awesome-Repository).

 If you need any help, join [Decentraland's Discord](https://dcl.gg/discord), where you'll find a vibrant community of other creators who are eager to help.
 You're sure to find help in the #SDK support channel.

-## Copyright info

-This scene is protected with a standard Apache 2 licence.
-See the terms and conditions in the [LICENSE](/LICENSE) file.